-- (i) A member is entitled to appoint one or more proxies to attend and vote in his place.
-A proxy need not be a member.
-The instrument appointing a proxy must be deposited at the Company's registered office at 274 Upper Bukit Timah Road #03-16 Singapore 588213 not less than 48 hours before the time for holding the Annual General Meeting. - (ii) Resolution 3 is to approve the payment of an aggregate S\$237,000 as Directors' fees for the current financial year, commencing on 1 July 2015 and ending on 30 June 2016, to be paid out quarterly in arrears. - (iii) The profile of Mr. Gary James Weisman can be found on page 11 of the Annual Report.
-Dr. Jeffrey Stewart Bland and Mr. Peter Kevin Poli will step down as directors of the Company after the conclusion of the Annual General Meeting. - Resolution 7, if passed, authorises the Directors from the date of this Annual General Meeting up to the date of the next Annual General Meeting, or the date by which the next Annual General Meeting of the Company is required by law to be held or by which this authority is varied or revoked by the Company in general meeting, whichever is earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding 50% of the issued shares, excluding treasury shares, in the capital of the Company on a pro-rata basis to shareholders (of which up to 20% of the issued shares, excluding treasury shares, in the capital of the Company, may be issued on a non pro-rata basis to shareholders).
-For determining the aggregate number of shares that may be issued, the percentage of issued shares, excluding treasury shares, will be calculated based on the total number of issued shares, excluding treasury shares, in the capital of the Company at the time that this resolution is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time that this resolution is passed, and (b) any subsequent bonus issue, consolidation or subdivision of shares. - (v) Resolution 8, if passed, authorises the Directors and/or Remuneration Committee from the date of this Annual General Meeting up to the date of the next Annual General Meeting, or the date by which the next Annual General Meeting of the Company is required by law to be held or by which this authority is varied or revoked by the Company in general meeting, whichever is earlier, to grant awards under the PSP and to grant options under the ESOS and to allot and issue fully paid-up shares in the capital of the Company, provided that the aggregate number of shares which may be allotted and issued in respect of all awards granted under the PSP and all options granted under the ESOS shall not exceed 15% of the total number of issued shares in the capital of the Company from time to time.
+- (i) Resolution 3, is to approve the payment of an aggregate S\$207,000 as Directors' fees for the current financial year, commencing on 1 July 2016 and ending on 30 June 2017, to be paid out quarterly in arrears. - (ii) Resolution 6, if passed, authorises the Directors from the date of this Annual General Meeting up to the date of the next Annual General Meeting, or the date by which the next Annual General Meeting of the Company is required by law to be held or by which this authority is varied or revoked by the Company in general meeting, whichever is earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding 50% of the issued shares, excluding treasury shares, in the capital of the Company on a pro-rata basis to shareholders (of which up to 20% of the issued shares, excluding treasury shares, in the capital of the Company, may be issued on a non pro-rata basis to shareholders).
+For determining the aggregate number of shares that may be issued, the percentage of issued shares, excluding treasury shares, will be calculated based on the total number of issued shares, excluding treasury shares, in the capital of the Company at the time that this resolution is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time that this resolution is passed, and (b) any subsequent bonus issue, consolidation or subdivision of shares. - (iii) Resolution 7, if passed, authorises the Directors and/or Remuneration Committee from the date of this Annual General Meeting up to the date of the next Annual General Meeting, or the date by which the next Annual General Meeting of the Company is required by law to be held or by which this authority is varied or revoked by the Company in general meeting, whichever is earlier, to grant awards under the PSP and to grant options under the ESOS and to allot and issue fully paid-up shares in the capital of the Company, provided that the aggregate number of shares which may be allotted and issued in respect of all awards granted under the PSP and all options granted under the ESOS shall not exceed 15% of the total number of issued shares in the capital of the Company from time to time.